ningzesun1993/ASHRAE_Energy_Predictor/README.md

     primary_use - Indicator of the primary category of activities for the building based on EnergyStar property type definitions

-    square_feet - Gross floor area of the building

-    year_built - Year building was opened

-    floorcount - Number of floors of the building

 3. weather(train/test).csv

-    Weather data from a meteorological station as close as possible to the site.

     site_id